Billions of cicadas set to invade parts of eastern US for first time in 17 years

 Godspeed, Brood X.

-Discuss: Billions of cicadas set to invade parts of US for first time in 17 years
+Discuss: Billions of cicadas set to invade the US for first time in 17 years

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.